-NASA's Science Investigator-led Processing System (SIPS) provides processing of the raw satellite (Level 0) data for both the Ozone Mapping Profiler Suite (OMPS) and Ozone Monitoring Instrument (OMI) projects in NASA's Land Atmosphere Near real-time Capability for EOS (LANCE).
+NASA's Science Investigator-led Processing System (SIPS) provides processing of the raw satellite (Level 0) data for both the Ozone Mapping and Profiler Suite (OMPS) and Ozone Monitoring Instrument (OMI) projects in NASA's Land Atmosphere Near real-time Capability for EOS (LANCE).

 LANCE-OMPS provides certain OMPS Level 2 (L2) products on a near real-time basis.
 On average, the L2 products are available within 3 hours of the observation time.